MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 #Another Container View Controller: The UITabBarController

-In this section, we're going to set up the basic structure of our app, starting with a *container view controller*, a view controller that can present other view controllers.
+In this section we're going to set up the basic structure of our app, starting with a *container view controller*, a view controller that can present other view controllers.

 In **Make School Notes** we  used a `UINavigationController` as our container view controller, which allowed us to drill down on content by *pushing* and *popping* view controllers.